← Methodology

 Pick a backend — C#, Python, Go, PHP, Ruby, even Node without a framework.
 The language is irrelevant.
 The pattern is identical: one layout file, a handful of placeholder tokens, and a function that reads files and calls replace().
 That's a template engine.
 You can build one in an afternoon, and it'll power a full site.

-The example below uses C# with .NET — specifically BasicSiteServer on Codeberg — but the concept translates directly to any backend.
+The example below uses C# with .NET — specifically BasicSiteServer — but the concept translates directly to any backend.
 Swap string.Replace() for str.replace() and you're writing Python.
 The HTML doesn't change at all.

 The problem: repeated HTML everywhere